superman cooks

 We'll email this post to you, so you can come back to it later!

-• Add Meat: add some of our Homemade Meatballs or Grilled Chicken for a heartier, protein packed meal.
+• Add protein: top with Homemade Meatballs or Grilled Chicken

-• Texture: add toasted pine nuts, slivered almonds, or pomegranate seeds for crunch.
+• Add crunch: sprinkle with toasted pine nuts, slivered almonds, or pomegranate seeds

 orange gnocchi on ceramic plate, half eaten, with fork